 Here are a few popular techniques for using dynamic EQ during the mixing process:

-- Eliminate Resonance – Resonance can be a major problem in a variety of live instruments, including snare, toms, and acoustic guitar.
+Resonance can be a major problem in various live instruments, including snare, toms, and acoustic guitar.
 However, those resonances don’t necessarily stay consistent throughout a song.
 With dynamic EQ, you can get rid of annoying resonances as they occur.

 These same concepts apply when using Dynamic EQ in mastering as well.
 The chorus of a track will often sound very different compared to the verse.
-You may find that the verse is sounding a bit dull, for example, so you decide to pull up the highs.
+You may find that the verse sounds a bit dull, for example, so you decide to pull up the highs.